On this page

 Stronger Standards, safer children

-Victoria’s Child Safe Standards are a mandatory framework to protect children and young people from harm and abuse.
+Victoria’s Child Safe Standards are a set of mandatory requirements to protect children and young people from harm and abuse.

 The Child Safe Standards (the Standards) commenced in Victoria in January 2016.
-After five years, we have seen how the Standards improve safety for children and young people.
+After six years, we have seen how the Standards improve safety for children and young people.

 The new Child Safe Standards